daniel-kamel/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles is a bash script that displays current directory contents, including hidden files (starting with .) in long format.

 5-listfilesdigitonly is a bash script that displays the current directory contents including hidden files in long format with numeric user id and group id.

+6-firstdirectory is a bash script that creates a directory called my_first_directory in /tmp/.